NavyaZaveri/jumpDB/index.md

 the resulting file is termed a sorted-string table (SST).

 Whilst performing the above write, we also maintain a sparse index table, keeping track of the file offset of every in 1 in x entries.
-The reason is to enable faster reads:

 When a read comes in, we first look into the memtable for the corresponding k-v pair; if it doesn't exist, we look at the *closest* entry (by key) in the sparse table.
 We jump to the file offset of that entry and linearly scan forwards into the file until we find the desire key-value pair.
-This is only possible because the file is an SSTable sorted by key.
+This is only possible because the file is sorted by key.
-A good sparse offset should ensure that the time complexity for reads is on average `O(log(n))`

 Periodically, the segments are merged (also called "compaction"); this ensures a reduction in memory footprint by removing old entries and thus decreasing the number of segments.